bearice/dumb_radius/readme.md

 # Dumb radius server

-A radius server that has not user database but checks against username with a hmac hash.
+A radius server that has no user database but checks against username with a hmac hash.

 A.K.A ` password = ts + truncate(hmac(key+ts+username)) `